tannerjared/MRI_Guide/install_acpcdetect.md

 $ export ARTHOME
 ```

-* You can confirm that the program was installed corretly by typing:
+* You can confirm that the program was installed correctly by typing:

 ```
 #!console